cw4t/cw4t/README.md

 - 👋 Hi, I’m @cw4t
 - 👀 I’m interested in music, history, travel and other interesting projects, information security of course.
 - 🌱 I’m currently learning miniprogram and front-end tech.
-- 💞️ I’m looking to collaborate on interesting projects such as metaverse, if you're front-end engineer, pls touch me by cw4t@qq.com. 😁
+- 💞️ I’m looking to collaborate on interesting projects such as metaverse, if you're front-end engineer, pls touch me by wechat cw4truth. 😁

 <!---
 cw4t/cw4t is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.